ContiPaolo/academic-website/content/_index.md

           description:  |
             Developed ML algorithms for dimensionality reduction and system identification in complex, high-dimensional scenarios in engineering sciences.
             - Designed and constructed physics-informed models for Micro-Electrical Mechanical Systems (MEMS) devices.
 Application and validation on MEMS micromirrors and resonator devices.
-            - Developed a multi-fidelity method to recover and predict high-quality solutions from multiple, low-fidelity data sources.
+            - Developed a multi-fidelity method to recover and predict high-quality solutions from multi-modal, low-fidelity data sources.

      #     description: |2-
      #         Responsibilities include: